zellwk/zellwk.com/src/posts/2020-05-27-think-like-a-programmer.md

 })
 ```

-And with this, you have a initial prototype of the component.
+And with this, you have an initial prototype of the component.

 <p data-height="300" data-theme-id="7929" data-slug-hash="zdqmLe" data-default-tab="result" data-user="zellwk" data-embed-version="2" data-pen-title="Sidebar for Thinking like a programmer article" class="codepen">See the Pen <a href="https://codepen.io/zellwk/pen/zdqmLe/">Sidebar for Thinking like a programmer article</a> by Zell Liew (<a href="https://codepen.io/zellwk">@zellwk</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-## Step 4: Refactor and improve.
+## Final Step: Refactor and improve.

 The final step is to refactor and improve your code.
 This step may not come naturally to you right now.
 It takes effort and practice before you can tell whether your code can be improved.